soumenpasari/3-tier-system/README.md

 Till now only the front-end is ready.
 No backend is ready to deploy.

-Backend for only server side is created till now
+Server side script for simple calculations is developed only.